bookofproofs/bookofproofs.github.io/_sources/history/19th-century/banach.md

 **Banach** founded modern functional analysis and made major contributions to the theory of topological vector spaces.
 In addition, he contributed to measure theory, integration, and orthogonal series.

 ### Mathematical Profile (Excerpt):
-* The first thing to notice is that Banach was not his father's surname, but Banach was given his father's first name.
-* Stefan Greczek was a tax official who was not married to Banach's mother who vanished from the scene after Stefan was baptised, when he was only four days old, and nothing more is known of her.
-* The name given as Stefan's mother on his birth certificate is Katarzyna Banach.
-* She is thought by some to have been the servant of Stefan's mother, while others claim that she was a laundress who took care of Stefan when he was very young.
-* In later life Banach tried to find out who his mother was but his father refused to say anything except that he had been sworn to secrecy over her identity.
 * Stefan Greczek was born in a small village called Ostrowsko, some 50 km south of Kraków.
-* It was to Ostrowsko, to his grandmother's home, that Banach was taken after his baptism.
-* However, when Banach's grandmother took ill, Stefan Greczek arranged for his son to be brought up by Franciszka Plowa who lived in Kraków with her daughter Maria.
-* Although Banach never went back to live with his grandmother, he did visit her frequently as he grew up.
 * Maria's guardian was a French intellectual Juliusz Mien and he quickly recognised the talents that Banach had.
 * Banach attended primary school in Kraków, leaving the school in 1902 to begin his secondary education at the Henryk Sienkiewicz Gymnasium No 4 in Kraków.
 * By a fortunate coincidence, one of the students in Banach's class was Witold Wilkosz who himself went on to become a professor of mathematics.